openmm/openmm/docs-source/usersguide/application.rst

     inpcrd = AmberInpcrdFile('input.inpcrd')

 In these lines, we load the prmtop file and inpcrd file.
-More precisely, we create AmberPrmtopFile and AmberInpcrdFile objects and assign them to the variables :code:`prmtop` and :code:`inpcrd`\ , respectively.
+More precisely, we create :class:`AmberPrmtopFile` and :class:`AmberInpcrdFile` objects and assign them to the variables :code:`prmtop` and :code:`inpcrd`\ , respectively.
 As before, you can change these lines to specify any files you want.
 Be sure to include the single quotes around the file names.